-He saw six young men who’d just walked into the little country cafe.
+He saw six young men who’d just walked into the little country café.
 They looked like trouble that just found what they wanted.
-They all looked to be eighteen to twenty years or so old, with dirty shoulder length hair and mean expressions.
+They all looked to be eighteen to twenty years old, with dirty shoulder length hair and mean expressions.
 Their clothes were dirty and cheap, except for the headbands they wore.
 They all had the same headband, and it was clean.
 Their boots were cheap and looked like they’d never been washed or polished since they were purchased.
-They swaggered while they moved down the cafe.
+They swaggered while they moved down the café.
 Their leader said, “There you are, bitch.
 I told you to be at the club house an hour ago for your initiation fucking by the members.
 Now you get to be fucked by the dogs as well, and all on film for selling.”

 The youngest girl, gulped, and said, “I told you I never wanted to be in your club.
 I never asked or had anything to do with your people.”